lucasdinonolte/stilvoll/docs/src/content/docs/guides/config-file.md

 description: Configuring Stilvoll using a config file
 ---

-You can add a `stilvoll.config.js` file to the root of your project, or define the config inline – depending on the ingegration you're using.
-Using a dedicated config file is recommended.
+Add a stilvoll.config.js file to the root of your project, or define the config inline based on your integration.
+Using a dedicated config file is the recommended way.

-Check below for all options of the config file.
+Check out the options for the config file below.

 ```javascript
 // stilvoll.config.js